Wednesday, July 9, 2025

 Hexes

 As you gain templates in this class, you learn Hexes.
-Hexes are minor charms & curses which require your Magic Dice to function.
-Unlike traditional spells, any MD invested into a hex are immediately returned once their effects end—usually when the duration elapsesunless the target of your hex is destroyed or killed, in which case they are expended.
-You can have as many hexes active at one time as you have Witch levels.
+Hexes are minor charms & curses unique to your craft which require your Magic Dice to function.
+Unlike traditional spells, any MD invested into a hex are immediately returned to your dice pool once their effects end—usually when the duration elapsesunless the subject is destroyed or killed, in which case they are expended.

 Invocations